 Several people have been taken to hospital after they became unwell in a house in Belfast due to potential contact with a noxious substance.

-Police remain at the incident at Damascus Street in the south of the city.
+The incident occurred at Damascus Street in the south of the city.

 A spokesperson for the PSNI said: "Four people were taken to hospital and a number of police officers, as a precaution, have also been taken to hospital.
 It follows potential contact with a possibly noxious substance in the property."